valerielnd/Bike-Sharing/README.md

 ### Gender Breakdown

 One of the first pieces of information we wanted to find with a Tableau visualization is regarding the gender of the riders using the bike-sharing business.
-As the total number of trips for August is 2,344,224, We decided to find the number of rides by gender.
+As the total number of trips for August is 2,344,224, we decided to find the number of rides by gender.
 Knowing the gender breakdown can help us learn a little more about the customers we could have in Des Moines.

 ![gender_breakdown_pic](https://github.com/valerielnd/Bike-Sharing/blob/main/gender_breakdown.png)